Editorial Policies

 Contribution to Editorial Decisions

-Reviewers play a crucial role in the peer-review process of the Polytechnic J. They provide valuable feedback to the editorial board, which aids in making editorial decisions.
+Reviewers play a crucial role in the peer-review process of the Polytechnic Journal They provide valuable feedback to the editorial board, which aids in making editorial decisions.
 Reviewers are expected to conduct their reviews objectively and provide clear, constructive feedback with supporting arguments.
 Personal criticism of the author is inappropriate and should be avoided.
 The feedback provided by the reviewers is intended to help the authors improve their manuscript, and the editors may ask the authors to address specific concerns raised by the reviewers.
-The Polytechnic J. values the contribution of the reviewers and recognizes their efforts in improving the quality of the published research.
+The Polytechnic Journal values the contribution of the reviewers and recognizes their efforts in improving the quality of the published research.

 Qualification of Reviewer